eledon/Practical-ML/Gas Consumption Forecasting with Time Series Models/README.md

 ## 🧭 Overview

 This project analyzes and forecasts **monthly residential gas consumption in California** using real-world data.
-It demonstrates the power of time series analysis by applying ARIMA and SARIMA models, along with STL decomposition and diagnostic tests to ensure model reliability.
+It demonstrates the power of time series analysis by applying ARIMA, SARIMA, and ETS models, with diagnostic testing and model comparison to ensure robust and interpretable forecasts.

 I created this project to:
 - Apply rigorous time series forecasting techniques.